-Indonesia has introduced a new policy requiring exporters to keep their foreign earnings in local banks.
-This policy aims to strengthen the country’s foreign exchange reserves and protect the economy from global risk.
+Indonesia export regulations have changed with the introduction of a new policy requiring exporters to keep their foreign earnings in local banks.
+This measure aims to strengthen foreign exchange reserves and shield the economy from global risks.

-This article will explain why this policy matters and how businesses can stay compliant and successful under these new rules.
+This article explains why the policy matters and how businesses can remain compliant and competitive under the new rules.

 Why the new retention policy is important

 Indonesia recently significantly changed its foreign exchange rules through Government Regulation Number 8 of 2025.
-This new regulation replaces earlier policies and requires natural resource exporters to keep all their foreign currency earnings within Indonesia’s financial system for at least one year.
+The Indonesia export retention policy mandates that natural resource exporters keep all foreign currency earnings within the local financial system for at least one year.

 The Indonesia export retention policy is key to maintaining the country’s economic stability.
 It ensures that export revenues strengthen the national economy and support financial resilience.